pooltogether/v4-docs/docs/reference/smart-contracts.md

   class='img-max'
 />

-## Claimable Draw
+## Draw Prize

-Users claim their prizes from the Claimable Draw, which holds the liquidity for all draws for a prize pool.
+Users claim their prizes from the DrawPrize contract, which holds the liquidity for all draw prizes for a prize pool.
 When a user claims the prizes for a draw:

-- The Claimable Draw pulls the Draw information from the Draw History
-- Passes the Draw to the corresponding Draw Calculator to compute the total payout
+- The DrawPrize determines the payout size using the Draw Calculator
-- Transfers the payout to the user
+- The DrawPrize transfers the payout as tickets to the user

 <img
-  src={require('/img/guides/ClaimableDraw.png').default}
-  alt='Claimable Draw'
+  src={require('/img/guides/DrawPrize.png').default}
+  alt='Draw Prize'
   class='img-max'
 />

-## Tsunami Draw Calculator
+## Draw Calculator

-The Tsunami Draw Calculator
+The Draw Calculator

 ## Draw Settings